simon-stahlberg/mimir/README.md

   While this grounding process often results in significant performance improvements, it may not always be feasible in practice.

 - **State Representation:**
-  States are represented using a bitset that encodes the truth values of ground atoms.
+  States are represented using a compressed sparse vector representation that contains all ground atoms that are true in the state.
+The compression step uses the largest identifies the largest required unsigned integral type (`uint8_t`, `uint16_t`, `uint32_t`) needed to store all ground atoms.
-  While modern grounded planners often use Finite Domain Representation (FDR/SAS+), this approach is challenging to adopt in a lifted setting.
-  Given that both grounded and lifted settings are supported by the library, the bitset representation ensures consistency across both approaches.

 - **State-Dependent Action Costs (SDAC):**
   State-dependent action costs play a crucial role in accurately modeling real-world problems.
 For example, in a logistics domain, the cost of moving between locations may depend on factors such as the available vehicles, the terrain, or the load carried by a vehicle.
 Mimir supports all `:action-costs` features, allowing modelers to write complex cost expressions directly into conditional effects.